nbouvrette/remPolyfill/README.md

 1. Get the original CSS of all href of your link[rel=stylesheet] elements.
 2. Replace (in-place) all stylesheets of these elements with the REM changed by the PX equivalent value.
+3. Does not run if REM is supported (safe to add on recent browser).

 ### What is not supported

-1. @import or inline CSS in <style> tags
+1. @import or inline CSS in <style> tags.
-2. Dynamic behaviors of REM units (onces it's in PX, its in PX)
+2. Dynamic behaviors of REM units (onces it's in PX, its in PX).
 3. @media (media queries).
 If your browser does not support it natively.
 You will need to add the modified version of `respond.js`.

 ### Usage